 Mural Mile

-Mural Arts Philadelphia has worked to create over 3000 murals around the city, and there are several near Magic Gardens that are part of the Mural Mile—a self-guided walking tour in Center City that features 17 murals.
-With a full weekend in Philadelphia, you will probably see a handful of the murals on your walks, but this map can help ensure you don’t miss any near you on the Mural Mile.
+If you’re interested in more contemporary art, take a walk around the neighborhood.
+Not only will you find more unexpected Zagar mosaics, you’ll see part of the Mural Mile—a self-guided walking tour in Center City that features 17 murals.
+With a full weekend in Philadelphia, you will probably see a handful of the murals on your walks, but this map can help ensure you don’t miss any near you.

-Reading Terminal Market
+Lunch at Reading Terminal Market

 Philadelphia Museum of Art

-The Philadelphia Museum of Art is a must for art lovers visiting the city.
+The Philadelphia Museum of Art is a must for art lovers.
 With more than 240,000 works, it is one of the largest art museums in the country.
-The museum’s collection spans 2000 years of human history from ancient times to modern day.
+Visitors can see everything from medieval armor and a 14th-century Buddhist temple to paintings by Van Gogh.
+Our favorites are the pop art collection that includes Roy Liechtenstein’s lithographs and photography from Pennsylvania native Andy Warhol.

 Rocky fans will want to see the statue of the famous fictional boxer out front and take a quick sprint up the museum’s steps.

 If you need even more art in your life, the Rodin Museum and the Barnes Foundation are both nearby.
-The Rodin Museum houses the largest collection of the sculptor’s work outside of France, and the Barnes Foundation is a glorious collection of artistic greats, including Matisse, Renoir, Van Gogh, Cezanne, and many others.
+The Rodin Museum houses the largest collection of the sculptor’s work outside of France, and the Barnes Foundation is a glorious collection of artistic greats, including Matisse, Renoir, Cezanne, and many others.

 Cira Green

-Dinner at Vedge
+Dinner

 Critically acclaimed Vedge is one of our favorite restaurants.
 As the name hints, everything here is vegan, but you would almost never know it.
 All the dishes are so good, you won’t miss the meat.
 We love the rutabaga fondue, the grilled avocado, and anything mushroom.
 And everything else on the menu, too.
+Vedge is very popular, so it’s best to try to book several weeks in advance.

 Alternatives: Other options we love back in Rittenhouse Square include two speakeasies–Franklin Mortgage and Andra Hem–as well as Library Bar at The Rittenhouse Hotel.
+Franklin Mortgage and Andra Hem both take reservations.

 Where to Stay